Compassion And Care For Families Affected By Work-Related Deaths

 If your loved one has died in a work-related accident, the stress and shock are likely enough to deal with, never mind having to worry about where your next paycheck will come from.
-At Law Office of Rockwell, Kelly, Duarte & Urstoeger, LLP, we are Modesto work-related deaths lawyers who help surviving spouses and dependents collect workers’ compensation funds after a workplace death.
+At the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP, we are Modesto work-related deaths lawyers who help surviving spouses and dependents collect workers’ compensation funds after a workplace death.
 This may be small consolation in the wake of a fatal work injury, but appropriate and legally owed financial relief can go a long way toward lifting the burden of a difficult time.
 In California, workers’ compensation death benefits include:

 - Up to $10,000 in funeral expenses